Harnessing biomolecular motion to design novel therapeutics that precisely reprogram protein function

 Consideration of binding pocket flexibility achieved valuable target insights leading to highly accurate predictions of molecular binding

-Our binding free (BFE) energy calculations enabled discovery of twice as many bioactive molecules from half as many synthesized.
+Our binding free energy calculations enabled discovery of twice as many bioactive molecules from half as many synthesized.

 Target insights